area17/twill/README.md

 Route::module('yourModulePluralName');

 // You can add an array of only/except action names as a second parameter
-// By default, the following routes are created : 'sort', 'publish', 'browser', 'bucket', 'media', 'feature', 'file' Route::module('yourModulePluralName', ['except' => ['sort', 'feature', 'bucket', 'browser', 'file']])
+// By default, the following routes are created : 'reorder', 'publish', 'browser', 'bucket', 'feature', 'restore', 'bulkFeature', 'bulkPublish', 'bulkDelete', 'bulkRestore'
+Route::module('yourModulePluralName', ['except' => ['reorder', 'feature', 'bucket', 'browser']])

 // You can add an array of only/except action names for the resource controller as a third parameter
-// By default, the following routes are created : 'index', 'create', 'store', 'show', 'edit', 'update', 'destroy' Route::module('yourModulePluralName', [], ['only' => ['index', 'edit', 'store', 'destroy']])
+// By default, the following routes are created : 'index', 'store', 'show', 'edit', 'update', 'destroy' Route::module('yourModulePluralName', [], ['only' => ['index', 'edit', 'store', 'destroy']])

 // The last optional parameter disable the resource controller actions on the module